Neurostrota gunniella

 mimosa stem-mining moth

-Neurostrota gunniella is a gracillariid to the Americas, to Australia in 1989 as a agent for the weed Mimosa pigra.
-The exhibits strong microhabitat selection for edge within stands, with causing greater damage to branches at thicket edges than in interior areas.
+Neurostrota gunniella is a gracillariid native to the Americas, introduced to Australia in 1989 as a agent for the weed Mimosa pigra.
+The exhibits strong microhabitat selection for edge within plant stands, with larvae causing greater damage to branches at thicket edges than in interior areas.
 It has been observed in both wet and dry seasons, maintaining consistent attack rates across locations but concentrating feeding activity at habitat margins.

 Pronunciation